The Best Surety Bond Companies for 2026

-Surety bonds are a financial agreement in which a surety or guarantor agrees to compensate one party if another party is unable to meet an obligation, like meeting professional licensing standards or completing a contract.
+A surety bond is a three-party financial agreement where an insurance company or financial backer guarantees that a business will fulfill its obligations—such as completing a construction contract or meeting licensing standards.
+If the business fails to deliver, the backer steps in to compensate the client.
 Surety bonds have many applications in business and are especially important in the construction industry.
-This guide will break down everything you need to know about surety bonds, with an emphasis on the construction industry.
-In particular, this guide will cover what surety bonds are, how surety bonds work in the construction industry, the factors that affect surety bond costs, and what to look for in a surety company.
+This guide will break down everything you need to know about surety bonds, with an emphasis on construction.
+In particular, we will cover what surety bonds are, how they work, the factors that affect their costs, and what to look for in a provider.
 Finally, this guide will cover some of our favorite surety bond companies, including the three top options below:

 The Hartford